nim-lang/Nim/doc/manual.md

 The expression `x` in `x.f` needs to be semantically checked (that means symbol lookup and type checking) before it can be decided that it needs to be rewritten to `f(x)`.
-Therefore the dot syntax has some limitations when it is used to invoke templates/macros:
+Therefore, the dot syntax has some limitations when it is used to invoke templates/macros:

   ```nim  test = "nim c $1"  status = 1